ombrac/ombrac/README.md

 Service Secret:
   -k, --secret <STR>  Protocol Secret

+Endpoint HTTP:
+      --http <ADDR>  The address to bind for the HTTP/HTTPS server

 Endpoint SOCKS:
       --socks <ADDR>  The address to bind for the SOCKS server [default: 127.0.0.1:1080]